 MetaVR Virtual Reality Scene Generator (VRSG) is a Microsoft DirectX-based render engine that provides geospecific simulation as an image generator (IG) with game quality graphics.
 VRSG enables users to visualize geographically expansive and detailed virtual worlds at 60Hz frame rates on commercially available PCs.

-MetaVR's round-earth terrain format and texture paging technology enable you to depict ultra-realistic virtual worlds derived from gigabytes of actual aerial imagery and elevation data.
+MetaVR's round-earth 3D terrain format and texture paging technology enable you to depict ultra-realistic virtual worlds derived from gigabytes of actual aerial imagery and elevation data.
 As a DIS-based application, VRSG is fully interoperable with other DIS-compliant applications through DIS or Common Image Generator Interface (CIGI).
-You can run MetaVR VRSG on a variety of computers that use Microsoft Windows 10 64-bit operating systems, from notebook computers, to desktops, to immersive domes using a current commercial gaming graphics card.
+You can run MetaVR VRSG on a variety of computers that use Microsoft Windows 10 64-bit operating systems, from notebook to desktop computers, with displays ranging from VR and mixed reality headsets to immersive domes.

 You can use VRSG as: